derat/nup/server/README.md

 *   `cacheOnly` (optional) - If `1`, only return cached data.
 Used by tests.
 *   `keywords` (optional) - Space-separated keywords to match against artists, titles, and albums.
+*   `fallback` (optional) - If `force`, only uses the fallback mode that tries to avoid using composite indexes in Datastore.
+If `never`, doesn't use the fallback mode at all.
+Used by tests.
 *   `firstTrack` (optional) - If `1`, only returns songs that are the first tracks of first discs.
 *   `minFirstPlayed` (optional) - Float seconds since the Unix epoch specifying